tfennelly/jenkins-js-builder/README.md

 </build>
 ```

-Alternatively, you can generate the bundle as a `jenkins-modules` style module:
+Alternatively, you can generate the bundle as a `jenkins-js-modules` style module:

 ```
 builder.bundle('./index.js', 'myjenkinsmodule.js').asJenkinsModuleResource();